Blog

 2. Use construction project management software

-Using project management software is essential when you’re implementing construction cost codes.
+Consider using project management software when implementing construction cost codes.
 Why?
-It enables you to track and analyse all your project costs in real time.
+It enables you to track and analyse all your project costs in real-time.

 Instead of spending hours poring through spreadsheets to find potential problems, use a project management software that allows you to tag POs, invoices, expense claims and timesheets directly to projects and cost codes as you're creating them.